-Week Date What to do Before Class What we are Doing in Class Reading and writing assignments, including Canvas Come prepared to discuss your readings and the posts to the discussion threads, help you to prepare corresponding Canvas posts. for our class sessions.
+Week Date What to do Before Class What we are Doing in Class Reading and writing assignments, including Come prepared to discuss your readings and the Canvas posts to the discussion threads, help you corresponding Canvas posts. to prepare for our class sessions.
 See Canvas for all assignment and discussion prompts.
-The work Discussion of these posts and engagement in listed in this column must be completed before assigned activities during class will earn you full class on the day listed below. participation points for the day. assigned to you. were assigned to read and annotate for today's workshop.
-In-Class Activity: roundtable workshop of the drafts listed above.
-14 23 April Bring to Class: a copy of extremely biased article OUR GOAL: recognize different choices we make to on your news story persuade In-Class Activity: Groups discuss, choose, and annotate extremely biased articles - identify what makes these pieces extremely biased and present to class 14 25 April Revise: Critical Essay draft OUR GOAL: to prepare final draft of Critical Essay for ELI: Reading NYT, week 14.
-(Post one major change workshops you see in your approach to reading after spending In-Class: prepare works cited page a year with the NYT online.)
-In-Class Activity: Cover sheet paragraphs in class: what 45 20.4 '! makes a reflection paragraph effective?
-15 30 April Revise and Bring to Class: 2 copies of your Critical OUR GOAL: 45 2.84 Essay for peer revising Revision Workshop 15 2 May Review: "Writing a Review."
-OUR GOAL: Revise: draft Critical Essay in response to peer review and bring 2 copies to class Editing Workshop In-Class Activity: workshop to inventory and review and bring 2 copies to class document improved skills.
-16 7 May Submit to Canvas Final Critical Essay OUR GOAL: recognize and acknowledge growth as a 16 / Iviay Submit to Canvas i mai Critical Essay writer over two semesters Bring to Class: all prewriting materials, review sheets, and final critical essay with coversheet Discussion: preparation for Year-End Self Reflection Discussion: preparation for real and sen hencetion 16 9 May Review: "Writing a Review" Write in class and submit to Canvas: Self-reflection - , Bring to class: your laptop and files for the essay; submit the portfolio for final assessment, which ePortfolio (including self-reflection essay) ready to will include all prewriting and outline/sketch of the upload! self-reflection essay.
-Final ТВА In-Class Activity 1: First-Year Writing Exit Survey.
-Exam In-Class Activity 2: What to Take after English 1A
+The work Discussion of these posts and engagement in listed in this column must be completed before assigned activities during class will earn you full class on the day listed below. participation points for the day.
+14 25 April Revise: Critical Essay draft OUR GOAL: to prepare final draft of Critical Essay for ELI: Reading NYT, week 14.
+(Post one major workshops change you see in your approach to reading after In-Class: prepare works cited page spending a year with the NYT online.)
+In-Class Activity: Cover sheet paragraphs in class: what makes a reflection paragraph effective?
+15 30 April Revise and Bring to Class: 2 copies of your OUR GOAL: Critical Essay for peer revising Revision Workshop 15 2 May Review: "Writing a Review."
+OUR GOAL: Revise: draft Critical Essay in response to peer Editing Workshop review and bring 2 copies to class In-Class Activity: workshop to inventory and document improved skills.
+16 7 May Submit to Canvas Final Critical Essay OUR GOAL: recognize and acknowledge growth as a writer over two semesters Bring to Class: all prewriting materials, review sheets, and final critical essay with coversheet Discussion: preparation for Year-End Self Reflection 16 9 May Review: "Writing a Review" Write in class and submit to Canvas: Self-reflection Bring to class: your laptop and files for the essay; submit the portfolio for final assessment, ePortfolio (including self-reflection essay) ready which will include all prewriting and outline/sketch of to upload! the self-reflection essay.
+Final 17 May Schedule shows us meeting at 7:30 - let's gather In-Class Activity 1: First-Year Writing Exit Survey.
+Exam (Friday) at 8:30 instead.
+In-Class Activity 2: What to Take after English 1A